-For Fall 2021, we are offering several different virtual programs that have all been updated/reimagined based on feedback from our teacher partners!
+For the 2023-2024 school-year, we are offering several different, live virtual programs that have all been updated/reimagined based on feedback from our teacher partners!
 While we have designed our programs to adhere to Georgia Standards of Excellence, teachers from ANY state are welcome to reserve our programs!

 Virtual Program Descriptions: